puzzle/ops-techlab-rancher/labs/34_updatenodes.md

 ### Uncordon node

 Uncordoning a node makes it schedulable again for Kubernetes.
-You can do this inside your Rancher WebGUI or with kubectl.
+You can do this inside your Rancher web UI or with kubectl.

 Select the node(s) and then click on the `Uncordon` button.